A lot of tropes have origins way back when media was still forming; this is one of them.

 Lord Dycedarg Beoulve is a real piece of work.
 He slowly fed poison to his father to kill him without suspicion and take hold of the Beoulve estate, orchestrated the kidnapping of Marquis Elmdore with Corpse Brigade commander Gustav to use as a bargaining chip, orders Gaffgarion to kill Ramza in cold blood, sets up a plot with Duke Larg to kill the Princess, murdered Larg to gain his power as regent, gave his soul to the Lucavi Adrammelech, and killed Zalbaag.
 He's far from successful in the end, but he's arguably the most monstrous character in the game.

-In One Piece, the World Nobles, also known as the Celestial Dragons (Tenryuubito in Japanese), are the descendants of the Kings of twenty different kingdoms who later created the World Government.
-Unfortunately, the World Government is heavily corrupt, and not surprisingly, the World Nobles think they can do whatever the hell they like because they have "the blood of this world's creators", and by that definition, they are practically divine by nature.
+The World Nobles, also known as the Celestial Dragons (Tenryuubito in Japanese), are the descendants of the Kings of twenty different kingdoms who later created the World Government.
+Unfortunately, the World Government is heavily corrupt, and not surprisingly, the World Nobles can do whatever the hell they like because they have "the blood of this world's creators", and by that definition, they are practically divine by nature.
 They even have slaves who they continuously mistreat, and put collar bombs around their necks.
 For that matter, they are allowed to take any person of the street to become their slave or another spouse.
+This all going on despite the fact that Slavery has been outlawed for centuries by this point and the Marines are even sent to recapture any of the Celestial Dragons' slaves that run away with none of them shown to have any problem with this.
 If you offend them in any way, an Admiral will be sent to deal with you.

-Recent flashbacks show us the nobility of Luffy's homeland, Goa Kingdom.
-They routinely sent out all their trash out of the city and let it pile up to the point that it became a small town unto itself, the Grey Terminal.
+Flashbacks show us the nobility of Luffy's homeland, Goa Kingdom.
+They routinely sent out all their trash out of the city and let it pile up to the point that it became a small town unto itself, the Grey Terminal, a zone where even the people who lived there were seen as trash.
 When an inspection team with Celestial Dragons was scheduled to arrive, the nobles arranged to have the trash heap burned to the ground, people and all, in order to appeal to the Dragons.
-On top of this, they seemed incapable of understanding why a protagonist who discovered this was distraught.
+On top of this, they seemed incapable of understanding why a protagonist, who was a White Sheep among the nobles, who discovered this was horrified.

 Significantly earlier, there was Wapol, who had all doctors who did not work for him murdered so he could charge ridiculous sums of money for medical treatment, and beat up small children (which would have possibly sparked an international incident) simply because they were in his way.